Supporting employees with dyslexia in the workplace

 It’s never been more important to create an inclusive workplace for employees.
 We gathered business leaders’ tips on what worked for them when supporting employees with dyslexia.

 - Promote awareness and understanding with disability inclusion and awareness training for all employees.
 This will help the whole workforce know how to support neurodiverse employees.
-By fostering a supportive and empathetic atmosphere, employees will feel more comfortable getting assistance without disclosing their dyslexia.

 - Provide proactive accommodations that can benefit all employees, such as assistive technology.
 Having this option can support dyslexic employees without the need to disclose.